AAD 0012. Visual Communication

 Hours: 90 (36 lecture, 36 laboratory, 18 activity)

 An introduction to web design, covering topics and strategies necessary for the creation and design of websites.
-Topics include HyperText Markup Language (HTML); Cascading Style Sheets (CSS); design issues specific to web delivery; the creation and optimization of graphics and images for the web; accessibility; search engine optimization and current industry standards.
+Topics include semantic markup using HyperText Markup Language (HTML); design through the use of Cascading Style Sheets (CSS); human-centered design problems specific to web delivery; the creation and optimization of graphics and images for the web; accessibility; search engine optimization, and current industry standards.
 (CSU)

 AAD 0086.
 Intermediate Web Design